10 Ways to Beat the Summer Heat

 Ages 6 months and younger get their hydration from breast milk and/or infant formula and should not be offered water, which is too much work on your baby’s kidneys.
 If you’re breastfeeding, make sure to drink plenty of water.

-“Making sure that you are keeping babies cool and they’re not losing too much heat is going to be important,” Brouillette said.
+“Making sure that you are keeping babies cool and they’re not losing too much heat is going to be important,” Brouillette says.
 “Make sure you are feeding and hydrating at age-appropriate times.”

 Serve sports drinks only in certain situations.